openplans/openblock-old/docs/main/scraper_tutorial.rst

 First of all, we're going to need a Schema that describes our NewsItems.

-This is fully documented at :doc:`../install/schemas`.
+This is fully documented at :doc:`schemas`.
 Our examples will use schemas that are bootstrapped by installing :doc:`../packages/obdemo`.